Department Chair: Robert Robertson

 - (CS Only) An ability to apply design and development principles in the construction of software systems of varying complexity.

-All courses to be counted in the Computer Science and Information Systems Department majors and minors must be completed with a “C” (2.0) or better.
+All courses to be counted in the Computer Science and Information Systems Department majors and minors must be passed with a “C” or better.
 Computer Science majors must take an approved comprehensive examination in computer science during their senior year, passing with a score at least in the 25th percentile.

-Students who need to strengthen their mathematical backgrounds will need to select appropriate courses from MATH 1010 , MATH 1050 , and MATH 1060 before they can begin to take the required mathematical courses.
+Students who need to strengthen their mathematical backgrounds will need to select appropriate courses from MATH 1010 , MATH 1050 , and MATH 1060 before they can begin to take the required mathematical background courses.

 Computer Literacy Test Out Option

 Students have the option to test out of the Computer Literacy Course (CSIS 1000 - Intro to Computer Applications & the Internet ) as part of their General Education requirements.
 This test will measure students’ general knowledge of word processing, spreadsheets, databases, presentations, and several technology areas (i.e., Firefox Extensions, E-Commerce, Audio Editing, Video Editing, 3D Computer Graphics, Cloud Computing, Linux Mint, Networking, Web Development, Photo Editing, Image Creation Using Gimp, Cyber Crime, Open Office, Blogs, etc.).
 There is a fee to take the Computer Literacy Test.
-Students who want to take advantage of this option, should contact the Department of CSIS for details.
+Students who want to take advantage of this option, should contact the CSIS Department for details.